Market Segmentation in Online Platforms: Conclusions and Future Research

 \end{proof}

-\begin{proposition} The bounds in Theorem \ref{bound-nsi} are tight. \end{proposition} \begin{proof} Consider first the upper bound.
+\begin{proof}[Proof of Proposition \ref{bound-nsi-tightness}] Consider first the upper bound.
 Choose a MMNL model where $z=0$, $K=N$, the quality matrix is diagonal with a value of $1$ for the first element and $1-\epsilon$ for all others, the appeal matrix is the identity, and the classes have the same weights $w_i=\frac{1}{K}$.
 Then,